Chambery - 2 hours 30 minutes

 So what's it like?

-A wonderful modern ski resort filled with inspiring skiing
+A modern resort filled with wide, long, tree-lined descents and inspiring skiing

 Renowned for everything from wooded blue runs for beginners to high altitude skiing, diversity is key to the enduring popularity of Les Arcs.
 Linked with La Plagne to create the Paradiski area, there are 425km of piste suitable for all levels.
 With 70% of the skiing over 2000m, snow conditions are reliable throughout the season.
 If you’re in the mood for something special, head up to the Aiguille Rouge and descend the exhilarating 2000m to Villaroger.
 It’s an 8km run recommended for advanced skiers only.
 Above Arc 1600 there’s also a snow park with a very good range of jumps and rails.